Images for illustrative purposes only

 At the time of writing, Ranitidine is not available at Boots.
 However, should you wish to purchase Ranitidine, you can do so at UK Meds.
 Additionally, if you would like to purchase more than one lot of Ranitidine tablets, you can benefit from further savings at UK Meds.

 How do I buy Ranitidine online?

 You can safely buy Ranitidine online at UK Meds.
-You will need first to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Ranitidine is the right medication for your medical condition.

 Ranitidine is a histamine receptor antagonist, a type of medicine that helps to prevent acid reflux.
 If you have tried this medicine and it has not worked as well as you had hoped, there are other types of medicines to treat GERD.
 Another type are PPIs (proton pump inhibitors).
 One type of medicine in this category is Lansoprazole.
 Consult with your doctor about which type of acid reflux medicine is right for you.